Deadline extended to 2nd February 2024 due to membership subscription delays

 2.c Applicants are requested not to send CVs, as these will not be taken into consideration in the judging process.

-2.e All applicants should be notified of the outcome of their submission within three weeks of the submission deadline via email.
+2.d We aim to inform all applicants of the outcome of their submission within three weeks of the submission deadline via email.

-3.a The Virtual Design History Student Award is open to all students entering their final-year of undergraduate study in 2021 and all postgraduate students in the field of design history.
-(Applicants must provide proof of student status).
-The award is open to all undergraduate and postgraduate students internationally.
+3.a The Virtual Event Award (Student) is open to all international registered undergraduate and postgraduate students in the field of design history.
 Inter-disciplinary projects are welcomed providing they demonstrate a genuine focus upon design history.
 Applications involving collaborations across multiple institutions, localities and/or constituencies are encouraged.

-3.f Applicants are required to give as detailed a budget as possible, including a clear identification and itemisation of the proposed costs.
-No further funds will be granted beyond the agreed budget.
+3.e Applicants are required to give as detailed a budget as possible, including a clear identification, itemisation and proof of current price points of the proposed costs.

 4. Assessment Criteria

-· contribution to the aims and activities of the Design History Society.
-(Please see the DHS website for details of events).
-The Society aims to support activity that cannot be effectively or entirely funded through other funding avenues.
+• contribution to the aims and activities of the Society which aims to support activity that cannot be effectively or entirely funded through other funding avenues.

-· feasibility of outcomes and efficacy of dissemination by virtual means
+• feasibility of timeline, outcomes and efficacy of dissemination by virtual means

 6. We wish to remind our applicants that;